Julie Brown (runner): International

 Brown placed 27th at 1974 IAAF World Cross Country Championships – Senior women's race in 13:34.8.

 Brown won an IAAF World Cross Country Championship in 1975 in 13:42; the first American woman to do so.
 She won the race in a time of 13:42, five seconds ahead of Bronisława Ludwichowska from Poland.

 At the 1979 Pan American Games, Brown won three silver medals, taking second place in the 800 meters, 1500 meters, and 3000 meters.

 After graduating from CSUN, Brown moved to San Diego to train for the 1980 Olympics.

 Brown qualified for the 1980 Summer Olympics in the 800 meters and 1500 meters but did not compete due to the boycott of the Olympics.
 She was one of 461 athletes to receive a Congressional Gold Medal instead.

 She entered the marathon at the inaugural 1983 World Championships in Athletics, but failed to finish the competition.

 Brown was sponsored by Adidas who set her up with coach Bill Dellinger and moved her from California to Eugene, Oregon in 1983 so she could focus on the marathon distance.

 Bobbi Gibb, the first woman to have run the entire Boston Marathon, sculpted three 12-inch bronze figurines of a running pony-tailed girl that were given as trophies to Joan Benoit Samuelson, Julie Brown, and Julie Isphording, the top three women marathoners at the US Olympic trials in 1984.
 Julie Brown trained on President Reagan's Santa Barbara, California ranch prior to 1984 Olympic Games to adjust to the heat and humidity of 1984 Los Angeles Olympics.
 Brown did compete in the 1984 Olympics in the marathon, placing 36th.

-Brown was later sponsored by Champion products; Brown was featured in magazines in an international ad for Vaseline - Sponsored Athletes in the 1980's only made six figures, so Julie Brown went to law school at night to pursue a career.
+Brown was later sponsored by Champion products; Brown was featured in magazines in an international ad for Vaseline - Sponsored Athletes in the 1980s only made six figures, so Julie Brown went to law school at night to pursue a career.

 In July 2008, President Carter gave the 1980 Team USA athletes Congressional Congressional Gold Medal.